lionheart/style-guide/guides/Line-Breaks.md

 }
 ```

 Note: while the below is technically following PEP-8's line break rule, it's just hard to read and looks bad.
-As a result, if the breaking character is in an awkward location within the string (gramatically, or for any other reason), you can shorten to less than 79 characters to a breaking location which makes reading the string easier.
+As a result, if the breaking character is in an awkward location within the string (grammatically, or for any other reason), you can shorten to less than 79 characters to a breaking location which makes reading the string easier.

 ```python
 invalid_error_message = "Username cannot contain quotes, brackets, parenthes" \